CrunchCorps/Dumpalyzer/README.md

 > After each finished extraction, the MEM or HDD menu will be called
 > again for the user to choose a different program for analyzing the
 > file or to exit.
->
-> Choosing 0 will end the script and exit the program.